GavinMendelGleason/blog/entries/mongo_neo4j_terminus.md

 document with much of its schematic information included.
 But for most application development purposes, it simply is not needed.

+I'll be writing more about the elaboration process in a subsequent post.

 ## Thesis - Antithesis - Synthesis